 Xwótqwem / QwotQwem

-The historic WPA stone bridge at Whatcom Falls Park in Bellingham, Washington, covered in moss and ferns with the falls rushing below
+The historic WPA stone bridge at Whatcom Falls Park in Bellingham, Washington, covered in moss and ferns, with the falls the Nooksack called Xwótqwem rushing below

 Whatcom Falls Park, Bellingham, Washington.
 Photo: mtsvancouver, CC BY 2.0.

-“The sound of water splashing or dripping fast and hard”
+“The sound of water splashing or dripping fast and hard.”
+That is Xwótqwem, or QwotQwem, the Coast Salish word buried inside the name Whatcom.

 You know this word.
 You just don’t know you know it.

-Every time you say “Whatcom” (the county, the creek, the falls, the lake, the college) you are speaking a Coast Salish word.
-Settlers flattened the consonants and stripped the meaning, but the word persists: Xwótqwem in Nooksack (Lhéchalosem), QwotQwem in Lummi (Xwlemi Chosen).
-It is an onomatopoeic word that captures the specific acoustic experience of a waterfall crashing fast and hard into the sea, a waterfall that once plunged directly into Bellingham Bay at the mouth of what is now Whatcom Creek.
+Every time you say “Whatcom” you are speaking a Coast Salish word.
+The county, the creek, the falls, the lake, the college: all of it.
+Settlers flattened the consonants and stripped the meaning.
+Still, the word persists.
+It is Xwótqwem in Nooksack (Lhéchalosem) and QwotQwem in Lummi (Xwlemi Chosen).
+The word is onomatopoeic, because it captures the sound of a waterfall crashing fast and hard into the sea.
+That waterfall once plunged straight into Bellingham Bay, at the mouth of what is now Whatcom Creek.

-Most people who use the name daily have no idea they are speaking Nooksack and Lummi.
-This site exists to change that.
+In fact, most people who use the name daily have no idea they are speaking Nooksack and Lummi.
+So this site exists to change that.

-This website’s URL uses the Lummi spelling, QwotQwem, because that is the form we first encountered, through the Children of the Setting Sun Productions’ 2023 art installation and through the Lummi community’s public use of the word.
-We did not initially know that linguistic scholarship identifies the Nooksack form, Xwótqwem, as the basis of the documented place name system.
-We learned that through the research presented here, particularly the work of Brent Galloway and Allan Richardson with Nooksack elders.
+This website’s URL uses the Lummi spelling, QwotQwem.
+That is the form we met first, through Children of the Setting Sun Productions’ 2023 art installation and through the Lummi community’s public use of the word.
+At the time, we did not know that linguistic scholarship treats the Nooksack form, Xwótqwem, as the basis of the documented place name system.
+We learned that later, through the research presented here, especially the work of Brent Galloway and Allan Richardson with Nooksack elders.

 Both forms are real.
-Both languages are Central Coast Salish.
-Both peoples used the creek mouth as a seasonal fishing camp.
-Both have cultural legitimacy in naming this place.
-This site honors both, and is transparent about how our own understanding evolved.
-That transparency is itself part of what we advocate on the Language Sovereignty page: when you learn something you didn’t know, you say so.
+Nooksack and Lummi are Central Coast Salish languages, and both peoples used the creek mouth as a seasonal fishing camp.
+Each has cultural legitimacy in naming this place.
+This site honors both spellings, and it is honest about how our own understanding changed.
+That honesty is part of what we argue for on the Language Sovereignty page: when you learn something you did not know, you say so.

 What you’ll find here